-Check what to do after a death - how to register the death, notify government departments and manage financial issues.
+Check what to do after a death - how to register the death, notify government departments and deal with the estate.

 Step 1 Register the death